huonw/external_mixin/README.md

 Some downsides (not exhaustive):

-- the mixins like `python_mixin!` relies on having correctly-named binaries in the user's path, and, e.g. "`python`" is sometimes Python 2 and sometimes Python 3 and it's mean to require users to have installed Python on Windows.
+- the mixins like `python_mixin!` rely on having correctly-named binaries in the user's path, and, e.g. "`python`" is sometimes Python 2 and sometimes Python 3.
+Also, it's mean to require users to have installed Python on Windows.
 (Build scripts only need a Cargo and a Rust compiler, which the user is guaranteed to have if they're trying to build your Rust code.)

 - errors in the generated code are hard to debug, although the macros do try to give as useful error messages as possible e.g. file/line